How to build resiliency in the time of COVID-19

 - Connect with loved ones.
 Relationships build resilience

-“So many things are out of our control right now,” says Reverend Kevin Massey, Advocate Aurora Health’s vice president of mission and spiritual Care, Advocate Aurora Health.
+“So many things are out of our control right now,” says Reverend Kevin Massey, Advocate Aurora Health’s vice president of mission and spiritual care.
 “To build resilience, there are things you can control.
 If you pay attention to these tips to take good care of yourself, it can help you move more easily through the days ahead.”

 About the Author

 Evonne Woloshyn, health enews contributor, is director of public affairs at Advocate Children's Hospital.
 Evonne began her career as an anchor and reporter in broadcast news.
 Over the past 20 years, she has worked in health care marketing in both Ohio and Illinois.
 Evonne loves to travel, spend time with family and is an avid Pittsburgh Steelers fan!